 Financial Aid FAQ

 TVCC's financial aid year begins with Fall session in September and continues through Summer term of each year.
-The students' financial aid is typically awarded over Fall, Winter and Spring terms.
-If the student wishes to attend Summer term, the student must notify the financial aid office for alternate awarding options.
+The students' financial aid is typically offered over Fall, Winter and Spring terms.
+If the student wishes to attend summer term, the student must notify the financial aid office for alternate offer options.

 Once TVCC has received your file from the Department of Education, it will be reviewed and processed.
 We will request additional information if it is required to complete the review process.
-Watch your email for letters from the financial aid office and please respond to any requests in a timely manner.
-Otherwise, you will be notified by email of the types of awards you are eligible for.
-This process takes between 2 and 4 weeks after you have turned in all additional information that has been requested.
+Watch your email for notifications from the financial aid office and please respond to any requests in a timely manner.
+You will be notified by email of the types of offers you are eligible for.
+This process takes up to 8 weeks after you have turned in all additional information that has been requested.

 The earlier in the year you submit your application and additional information, the sooner your request will be processed.
 By the time the school year starts, there can be a significant number of applications to process, so be patient and be sure to turn your information in early!

 Helpful Hint: The financial aid process is very complex and most of the work is done "behind the scenes" for you.
 Be sure that you have completed the admissions process at TVCC.
 If you are transferring from another college or university, have your official transcripts sent to TVCC for review.